 States Vary in the Level of Minimum, Cost-of-Living Adjusted, and Subminimum Wages

 States vary in the value of their minimum wage, as well as in how they set their minimum wages.
-A total of 22 states have a minimum wage of at least $10.00, but the value varies across states from $7.25, in the 20 states that have the federal minimum wage, to $15.20 in the District of Columbia.32
+A total of 25 states have a minimum wage of at least $10.00, but the value of states’ minimum wages varies across states from $7.25, in the 20 states that have the federal minimum wage, to $16.10 in the District of Columbia.

 The nominal value of a state’s minimum wage may not reflect the real purchasing power of that wage, which is why it is important to look at states’ cost-of-living adjusted wages when comparing minimum wages across states.
-For example, the District of Columbia has a nominal minimum wage of $15.20 per hour, but the with the cost-of-living adjustment, the wage is only worth $13.19 per hour, which is still the highest value in the country, however.
-California and Arkansas provide an interesting example: California has a nominal minimum wage of $14.00 per hour, which is $3.00 more per hour than Arkansas’s $11.00 minimum wage.
-After the wages are adjusted for the much higher cost of living in California compared to Arkansas, the real value of California’s minimum wage is only $12.03, which is nearly $1.00 less than Arkansas’s cost-of-living adjusted minimum wage of $12.99.
+For example, the District of Columbia has a nominal minimum wage of $16.10 per hour, but the with the cost-of-living adjustment, the wage is only worth $14.44 per hour which is still the highest value in the country, however.

-With regard to minimum wages for tipped workers, eight states33 have legislated one minimum wage that applies to all workers (who do not have disabilities), instead of maintaining a standard minimum wage and a separate wage for tipped workers.34 Subminimum wage levels for tipped workers vary from a low of $2.13, in states in which it is set to the federal minimum, to a high of $14.00 in California.35
+Subminimum wage levels for tipped workers vary from a low of $2.13, in states in which it is set to the federal minimum, to a high of $15.00 in California.

 Half of States Have a Minimum Wage Preemption Law